 Let’s face the facts: Beaches are wet.
 While rain is a concern when camping anywhere, wet sand or a strong tide when you’re on a beach could leave you and all of your belongings soaked.
 So, before you decide what you need to pack, you’ll need a water-resistant bag to keep your gear and clothes dry.

 Want to make sure your stuff is extra organized?
 Try packing cubes that are also water resistant.
 Never again will you waste time digging through your bag to find that one matching sock.

-Biodegradable Soap & Sun Shower Most campers, no matter how close they want to get to nature, need to bathe eventually.
-But regular shampoo and soap contain countless chemicals that can be harmful to the environment—they’re meant to decompose in soil and won’t break down in water.
+Most beach campers, no matter how close they want to get to nature, need to bathe eventually.
+But personal items such as regular shampoo and soap contain countless chemicals that can be harmful to the environment—they’re meant to decompose in soil and won’t break down in water.
 So if you want to wash up in a river, lake, or ocean during your trip, look for a biodegradable soap and a sun shower.

-Pack-It Compression Sacs
+Pack-It Compression Sac Set

-What to Pack For a Beach Vacation
+Beach Vacation Packing List: What Things to Pack for a Beach Trip

 Buying Guide: Pack-It Packing Organizers and Compression Bags

 The Essential Camping Packing List for a Traveling Kitchen